lavi324/nginx-ingress-controller-setup/README.md

 Ingress Controllers also allow centralized TLS management and help reduce cloud costs by exposing multiple services through a single LoadBalancer and external IP.

 **Why am i want to use NGINX as the Ingress controller in my project?**
-I want use NGINX because it's a widely adopted Ingress controller that fits perfectly for small to medium-sized projects like mine.
+I want to use NGINX because it's a widely adopted Ingress controller that fits perfectly for small to medium-sized projects like mine.
 It allows me to manage routing, TLS certificates, and load balancing with a simple and clear configuration.

 **What do I currently have in the project before adding an Ingress controller?**